aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

     });
     ```

-Now, since we have used callback function to handle the result, we don't need to wait for assignment anymore, and continue to let the code do anything else.
+Now then, since we have used callback function to handle the result, we don't need to wait for assignment anymore, and continue to let the code to do anything else.